vmagnin/unsubscribe/README-EN.md

 * some unsubscribe pages ask you to confirm by clicking a button,
 * Spam that comes from abroad does not always offer a `List-Unsubscribe` field, or sometimes the characters in the field are encoded in a way that prevents the script from finding the link.

-Even if the number of emails received should be divided by at least three at first, the treatment will probably have to be renewed regularly.
+Even if the number of emails received should be divided by at least three at first, the treatment will have to be renewed regularly.
 Since your e-mail address is in the possession of spammers, you risk being included in new advertising campaigns.
+But you will see a clear improvement in the long term.

 ## References
 * [rfc2369](https://www.rfc-editor.org/info/rfc2369)